 Country Club Properties are Often Cheap for a Reason

 There is some good news.
-A recent NGF study noted that in 2016 the number of beginning golfers grew to 2.5 million, a nearly 14-percent increase over 2015″ according to Golf Digest.
-That number is an all-time high, breaking the previous mark of 2.4 million set in 2000, when Woods was at rapid ascent.”
+In 2016, “the number of beginning golfers grew to 2.5 million, a nearly 14% increase over 2015,″ said Golf Digest in an article on a recent NGF report.
+They continued, saying “That number is an all-time high, breaking the previous mark of 2.4 million set in 2000, when Woods was at rapid ascent.”

 Do you have a regular tee time?
 Have you won a few doubles competitions?
 Did you sign for your lunch?
 If you answered yes to any of these, you have an advantage.

 Florida real estate is competitive.
 If you already enjoy the country club lifestyle, research the sector.
 Expand your social circle.
 Talk to other club members.
 Even better, visit different clubs.
-Youll learn about properties that are about to be listed and the hidden problems of the ones already on the market.
-Youll discover which clubs are considering discounts and which ones retain most of their initiation fee after resale.
+You’ll learn about properties that are about to be listed and the hidden problems of the ones already on the market.
+You’ll discover which clubs are considering discounts and which ones retain most of their initiation fee after resale.

-Sector Losses affect everyone:
+Sector Losses Affect Everyone

 As a sector, Florida golf courses are in decline.
-In In 2015, sixteen of Floridas 1,029 golf courses closed, and four opened according to the NGF.
+In 2015, 16 of Florida’s 1,029 golf courses closed and four opened, according to the NGF.
 Sector declines even impact top-notch properties.
 This gives you a buying opportunity.

 Not every golf course stays a golf course.
-Increasingly, South Florida golf courses are being transformed into housing developments.
-Recently a developer proposed turning the 140-acre course at Margate’s Carolina Club into a housing tract with 350 single-family homes and townhouses.
+South Florida golf courses are increasingly being transformed into housing developments.
+Recently, a developer proposed turning the 140-acre course at Margate’s Carolina Club into a housing tract with 350 single-family homes and townhouses.

 Carolina Club homeowner James Weishar often sees strangers in his backyard photographing sunsets he calls spectacular.
-He told the Sun Sentinel.
-Im not very happy.
+He told the Sun Sentinel, “I’m not very happy.
 The traffic flow is going to be a disaster.
-Its going to be a mess.
+It’s going to be a mess.”

 Risky Return on Investment

 You can see why a remodeled kitchen offers one of the best ROIs.
-When potential buyers tour the home it doesn’t matter if they’re more Chef Boyardee than Chef Bourdain.
-Faced with spanking new cabinets and appliances, they quickly conjure visions of the creative cuisines they’ll soon craft.
+When potential buyers tour the home, it doesn’t matter if they’re more Chef Boyardee than Chef Bourdain.
+Faced with spanking-new cabinets and appliances, they quickly conjure visions of the creative cuisines they’ll soon craft.

-Its easy to see how forking out thousands of dollars for a club membership impacts your bottom line.
-For one thing, you’ve limited your potential market.
+It’s easy to see how forking out thousands of dollars for a club membership impacts your bottom line.
+For one, you’ve limited your potential market.
 Even seasoned golfers may balk at the expense while dedicated hackers understand that a low-cost condo with a high-cost club membership translates into crowded links.

 It’s never a good idea to count on reselling a property quickly.
 Being prepared means knowing how much you will have to cover each month.
-A country club condo means you’ll be adding membership fees to the usual HOA costs along with debt service, homeowners insurance, utilities and property taxes.
+A country club condo means you’ll be adding membership fees to the usual HOA costs along with debt service, homeowners insurance, utilities, and property taxes.

-At prices topping $3 million, the homes at Boca West are out of the price range for most buyers.
+At prices topping $3 million, the homes at Boca West are out of the price range of most buyers.
 But even lower-cost homes at golf communities come with hefty membership fees.
-This is why a unit at the Boca Grove Plantation was advertised as costing one dollar the associated club had a mandatory $70,000 membership fee.
+This is why a unit at the Boca Grove Plantation was advertised as costing one dollar — the associated club had a mandatory $70,000 membership fee.

-One consistent strategy is renting out your Country Club properties while waiting for your investment to appreciate.
-Renting a country club condo comes with complications.
+One consistent strategy is renting out your country club properties while waiting for your investment to appreciate, but renting a country club condo comes with complications.
 Just as in other developments, there may be restrictions on non-owner-occupied dwellings.

-Discovering a condo that costs just a few thousand or even just a few dollars might seem like winning the lottery.
+Discovering a condo that costs a few thousand or even just a few dollars might seem like winning the lottery.
 And if you are a cash buyer, it could be.
 But while you can find financing for an investment property, you can’t get a loan for the $70,000 membership.

-If owning Florida real estate or even a low-cost condo is your goal, those bargain Country Club properties may not be a bargain.
+If owning Florida real estate or even a low-cost condo is your goal, those bargain country club properties may not be a bargain after all.
 Flipping a property that has gone unsold for months despite being cheaper than a pack of gum will be a challenge.
 Before you consider it, get the facts.